mseckykoebel/ivy/client/README.md

 ### Ivy v2.0 - Coming 2023

 1. **🪄 Course recommendations**: when enough people use Ivy, Ivy will become smart enough to be able to *predict* the courses you should take.
 The more people that use Ivy, the better predictions will become
 2. **😳 CTEC support**: we're going to gun for native CTEC support.
-View past course and instructor ratings right in Ivy.
+View past course and instructor ratings right in Ivy

 And much, much more!